explcre/explcre/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱
+- 🌱 Education:
     - I am now pursuing a Master's degree in [University of Illinois Urbana-Champaign](https://illinois.edu/).
 My major is Electrical and Computer Engineering.
 I am expected to graduate in December 2023.
     - I have completed my Bachelor's degree from [University of Michigan - Shanghai Jiao Tong University Joint institute](https://www.ji.sjtu.edu.cn), also majoring in ECE.
 - 🎸 I love singing, playing the guitar, working out, playing basketball, tennis, swimming, reading, watching films, and everything about science and technology.
 I admire Richard Feynman and Elon Musk.
 - 💻 As for programming language, I am good at C/C++, Python.
 I also have project experience in MATLAB, Verilog, Java, R, Javascript.
+I have experiences in the following framworks and libraries:PyTorch,TensorFlow,Keras,Sk-learn,Pandas,Horovod.
 - 🔭 I am interested in applied machine learning for healthcare or science or computer systems, distributed systems and distributed learning, computer architecture.
 - 💼 I'm currently working on
     - [MeiNN: Methylation embedding interpretable neural